-The #3-ranked Wheaton Thunder played The Saint John’s College (Maryland) Johnnies before a sell-out crowd of around 4,000 in Historic McCully Stadium in Wheaton Illinois – a Chicago suburb.
+The #3-ranked Wheaton Thunder played The Saint John’s College (Minnesota) Johnnies before a sell-out crowd of around 4,000 in Historic McCully Stadium in Wheaton Illinois – a Chicago suburb.

 Edward McCully was a former Thunder player.
 He was killed by a spear (?) from a “Native Amazonian” in 1956 while on a missionary trip to deepest darkest Ecuador.
 A young missionary in 1956, it is very unlikely that Edward McCully owned any slaves so no need to apologize for naming the stadium for him.

 McCully Stadium does not have even one Jumbotron – much less the two / three that “Big Time stadiums” have – but their concession stand does offer a jumbo hot dog that is very popular.
 No IPF and as for “charging stations”… there might be an available wall outlet in the trainer’s room.

 Very few, if any, D-III schools have IPFs.
 On rainy days they use the gym and practice in tennis shoes.
 Most play in “cozy” antiquated stadiums that Texas high schools would scoff at.

 Oh… those 4,000 fans in attendance were augmented by the passengers in the ChicagoLand commuter trains that continually roar by about 100 yards from the end zone where It happened.

 “It” was as bizarre an ending to a football game as I’ve ever seen.
 And I saw “TA’s Knee”… and Gio’s Punt Return … and Auburn / Alabama Kick-Six … and a bunch more over the years.